-The Chula Vista Housing Authority (Housing Authority) is the Housing Successor Agency to the former Chula Vista Redevelopment Agency, which was dissolved along with all redevelopment agencies statewide by the v.003 Page | 1

-California legislature in 2012.
+The Chula Vista Housing Authority (Housing Authority) is the Housing Successor Agency to the former Chula Vista Redevelopment Agency, which was dissolved along with all redevelopment agencies statewide by the California legislature in 2012.
 The Housing Authority was selected to assume the assets and obligations of the former redevelopment agency.

 The primary fund administered by the Housing Authority in its capacity as Housing Successor Agency is the Low and Moderate Income Housing Asset Fund (Housing Fund).
 The Housing Fund collects revenues primarily through loan repayments and bond administration fees.
 Under California Health and Safety Code (HSC) Section 34176.1, successor agencies may not accumulate an "Excess Surplus" of funds, or a high unencumbered balance, as determined by a set formula.
 The Housing Authority currently has an Excess Surplus of \$7,092,093 that must be expended or encumbered by June 30, 2025.
-The proposed action would help accomplish that goal, with the bulk of the remaining Excess Surplus funds being committed to the Palomar Motel project through a separate action.
+The \$4.0 million proposed in this resolution was already appropriated for affordable housing production on July 16, 2024 via Housing Authority Resolution No. 2024-006/City Council Resolution No. 2024-135.
+Tonight's action allocates the funds to this specific development.
+The bulk of the remaining Excess Surplus funds were committed to the Palomar Motel project on March 4, 2025.